 Kenneth Jeffrey Marshall

-Strategy and Analysis, EntrepreneurshipKenneth Jeffrey Marshall is an American value investor, teacher, and author He is chairman of Judicial Capital, a private investment firm; and Judicial Corporation, which he founded in 1995.
+Strategy and Analysis, EntrepreneurshipKenneth Jeffrey Marshall is an author, professor, and value investor.
 Besides teaching at the Fung Institute he directs the value investing courses in the masters in finance program at the Stockholm School of Economics in Sweden.
-He is the author of the 2017 McGraw-Hill book Good Stocks Cheap: Value Investing with Confidence for a Lifetime of Stock Market Outperformance.
+He also teaches value investing at Stanford University.
+He is the author of the 2017 McGraw-Hill book Good Stocks Cheap: Value Investing with Confidence for a Lifetime of Stock Market Outperformance, which in 2019 was also published in Chinese.
 He holds a BA in Economics, International Area Studies from the University of California, Los Angeles; and an MBA from Harvard University.
 He splits his time between California and Sweden.

 Coaching for High Performing TeamsLeah is a serial co-founder and advisor to startups and investors.
 Beginning with her first company being acquired for $380 million within two years, she went on to sell several companies to major companies.
 Leah then directed the Center for Entrepreneurial Studies in the Stanford Graduate School of Business, where she oversaw the development and management of innovation and entrepreneurship courses and programs, and she now teaches at Stanford, UC Berkeley and Northeastern University.
 As an investor and advisor, Leah works with both startups and investors to develop strong teams and business models, as well as the resources necessary for growth.
 Leah also holds a B.S. in Business Administration from the University of California, Berkeley and an MBA and Certificate of Public Management from the Stanford Graduate School of Business.